 La Larr Ba Gauwa means ‘stones and mountain’ in the Dja Dja Wurrung language, as spoken by the Traditional Owners of the country on which the Park is situated.

 The park includes the regionally renowned Oak Forest: a favourite place for picnics and the home of the annual Harcourt Easter Egg Hunt.

 Walkers and horse riders are welcome to traverse the walk tracks and emergency access roads that crisscross the landscape.
-(Best stay off the bike trails though—they’re fast and rough!)
+They must stay off the mountain bike trails though, for reasons of safety and conservation.

 Harcourt Mountain Bike Trails at La Lar Ba Gauwa Park have quickly become one of the regions leading tourist attractions.

 Eleven trails cater to riders of all abilities from beginner to advanced.
 They integrate the natural landscape and unique rock features, showcasing some of the most stunning views that Mount Alexander has to offer.

 Trail maps are available in the village of Harcourt and in the park.
 If you’ve got an iPhone, you can access them via the More to Explore app.

 The unique trail head shelter was designed by the Dja Dja Wurrung Aboriginal Corporation.
 The trail head also includes a bike repair station.